MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-intro.md

 In-game communication can be added with the [Game Chat 2](chat/game-chat-2-overview.md) API or through XIM Chat Reservations.
 The networking and Game Chat 2 APIs are documented in the Xbox One XDK and the Xbox Live Platform Extensions SDK.

 #### Servers and tournaments

 If you are hosting dedicated servers for your multiplayer game, MPM is the best choice.
 MPM is also well-suited for advanced scenarios such as integration with Xbox Live Tournaments.

-For more information on MPM, see  [Introduction to Multiplayer Manager](multiplayer-manager/multiplayer-manager-api-overview.md).
+For more information on MPM, see  [Multiplayer Manager Overview](multiplayer-manager/multiplayer-manager-overview.md).

 #### Configuring multiplayer

 To use Multiplayer Manager, you must configure the Xbox Live service for your multiplayer scenarios.
 For more information on this configuration, see [Configure the Multiplayer service](service-configuration/configure-the-multiplayer-service.md).

 #### Session browse